VerenaEna/FEND-Memory/README.md

 ## How To
 Need to display 8 pairs of cards - 16 cards
-Need to check (click EventListener) if 2 clicked cards matching frontside Need to check (click EventListener) if 2 clicked cards show backside No Match
+Need to shuffle all cards when page is loaded or restart the game Need to check (click EventListener) if 2 clicked cards matching frontside Need to check (click EventListener) if 2 clicked cards show backside No Match